RobertTalbert/sevensteps/SevenSteps.md

 8. Objective: <br><br>

-### FAQ's for Step 4
+### FAQ's about Step 4

 __Q:__ _What if I change my mind about where I want the line to go?_

 __A:__ This is OK.
-This is just a framework and not an exact science.
 Even in the example with my algebra class, where the line goes is dependent on the particular group of students I'm working with; the line for a class in one semester could be different for a class in another semester.
 Doing flipped learning does require careful sensitivity to the abilities and needs of individual students and this feeds into the design process.
 Fortunately, flipped learning also allows you to form personal relationships with each student and talk to each one every day, so this is easier than in a traditionally-structured course.

 __Q:__ _What if my line is at the very top of the list --- that is,_ NONE _of my objectives are simple enough to leave to students prior to class?_

 __A:__ Then you need to break down your learning objectives further and identify low-level tasks that you are taking for granted.
 For example in the algebra class, suppose I only wrote down the last two objectives (which I moved into the "Advanced" list).
 Thinking carefully about those objectives, I may realize that of course, students should be able to use the quadratic formula in a basic way first --- but that's such a low-level assumption that although it's necessary, it didn't occur to me.
 So I make this as a new objective and put it in the basic list.
 Same for stating the quadratic formula.
 Another possibility is that you may be underestimating your students' abilities to learn things on their own, or assuming they won't do the pre-class work.
 Try not to go down that road.

 ---

-## Step 5: Finish making up the in-class activity
+## Step 5: Finish making the group space activity

-This step has no separate "Philosophy" and "FAQ" sections.
-All you need to do at this point is finish out the in-class activities you planned in Step 3 -- both the main activity and the other activities.
-Here are some questions to answer as you do this:
+### What we going to do in this step

+In this step, we will __finish the details of the group space activities we outlined in Step 3__.

+### Why are we going to do it

+The "why" here is obviously because we haven't actually finished the group space activity yet.
+The goal here is to end this step with a finished product, ready to be deployed in class (or online if you are teaching an online or hybrid course).
+Whether that's a handout, a lab setup, discussion, etc. is up to you.

+### Activities for you

+Write out answers to the following:

 + Is the main activity aligned with the Advanced Learning Objectives?